 The neat and precise design of the charts is also a psychological prop.
 Their tidy appearance provides a kind of comfort blanket, a mental confirmation that I have prepared fully.

 Fail to prepare, and you prepare to fail.

 This is what my safety net looks like when I step onto the high wire of live commentary to millions of viewers.
-This is what the start of one of the rides of your life looked like from where I was standing.
+This is what the start of one of the rides of your life would have looked like from where I was sitting.

 We started up ‘Commentary Charts’ with authentic reproductions of original prep notes from memorable matches I worked on, then soon began to receive requests from fans to compile impressions of charts for the iconic games played by their favourite team.
 This I have done with a process of retrospective research as if I were commentating on that match tomorrow.

 I just wish I was!